 Applications should be submitted in person, between 8:00 a.m. and 5:00 p.m., at the Department at:

 801 East Sangamon Avenue

 James R. Thompson Center

 Incomplete applications will be issued a deficiency notice that must be resolved in ten calendar days, or the application may be disqualified.
 Illinois cannabis infuser organization licenses expire after one year and must be renewed for the license holder to retain their statutory rights.
 A notification will be sent to license holders 90 days before their license expires, providing information and instructions on license renewals.
 Eligible applicants will be granted a renewal within 45 days of the Department receiving their application.

 The Illinois Cannabis Regulation and Tax Act (CRTA) mandates applicants for cannabis infuser organization licenses to pay a $5,000 non-refundable fee with their applications.
 Applicants should submit their completed forms and fees to the Illinois Department of Agriculture (IDOA).
 State residents who qualify as social equity applicants are entitled to a discount of 50% and only pay $2,500.
 To qualify for social equity status, the person or entity must be resident in Illinois for at least five years.
 Also, they must satisfy at least one of the following:

-Upon approval, applicants for an Illinois cannabis infuser license must pay a $40,000 fee before receiving their license.
+Upon approval, applicants for an Illinois cannabis infuser license must pay a $5,000 fee before receiving their license (social equity licensees pay half of this amount).
 The CRTA mandates that cannabis infuser organization license renewals are done annually, or license holders will lose their statutory rights.
 Cannabis infuser organization license renewal costs $20,000, but the IDOA has a right to review it without recourse to anyone.
 To renew their licenses, license holders will need to establish: